davidkim827/JavaDataStructures/README.md

 # JavaDataStructures
-All coded material from Java Data Structures class at NVCC (CSC202).
+All coded material from Java Data Structures class at NVCC (CSC202) are found in the 'src' folder.

+All development was through the IntelliJ IDE.

 Please excuse inefficiencies and atypical coding practices.
 This is my first time coding object orientation as well as the Java language (excluding my practice repository located here: https://github.com/davidkim827/Practice).